pozzo-research-group/automated-mesoporous-silica/README.md

   ## Instrument integration

   More information on the APS 12-ID-E USAXS and Xenocs SAXS instrument integrations is available [here](usaxs_integration/usaxs_integration.md).

+  ## Included scattering data
+  Collected scattering data for the batch parameter space exploration synthesis experiment are included in `scattering_data`
+  - SAXS_reduced_data contains data collected on a Xenocs Xeuss 3.0, with high resolution in the high-q region corresponding to scattering from the porous interior of particles.
+This data has been reduced as described in the manuscript.
+  - usaxs_raw_data contains non-reduced USAXS data in .h5 file format.
+The files are named in format {Cartridge plate well}_{scan number}_{Instrument incremental ID}.h5.
+Refer to the sample composition information file to determine which scattering data goes with which sample.
+  - usaxs_reduced data contains the reduced usaxs data.
+The nonreduced usaxs data can be reduced using Igor Pro 8.04.
+The appropriate empty container background is `A2_1_2035.h5` for samples with instrument ID below 2081 and `A3_0_c2_2108.h5` for samples with instrument ID  of 2109 and above.

   ## Additional hardware documentation